YuxinYin0906/data_wrangling_i/template.md

     ## ✖ dplyr::filter() masks stats::filter()
     ## ✖ dplyr::lag()    masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

+Let’s import the `FAS_litters.csv` csv using a relative path.

 ``` r
 litters_df =